 Graduate schemes in buying

-Securing a place on a retailer’s graduate scheme is a popular way to enter a career in buying and there are usually a lot of graduate schemes in buying compared to some of the other areas of retail.
-For example, large retailers (such as Next, M&S and Lidl) typically offer specific buying schemes.
+Securing a place on a retailer’s graduate scheme is a popular way to enter a career in buying and this is typically an area with plenty of graduate schemes, when compared with other areas of retail.

 Graduates will normally be based in a central head office.
 However, some retailers place graduates in store or at a regional distribution centre for part of their graduate scheme.
 Graduate trainees often work across several product ranges in order to become familiar with the variety of products.